annunlord/audio/config/CONFIGURING.md

 # Channel Utilization

-- Channels 1-16 are fed from behind the Scristy.
+- Channels 1-16 are fed from behind the Sacristy.
 - Channels 17-24 and aux 1-16 are fed from the equipment room.

 There are 7 Zones that we need separate mixes for.